 Sim racing has its own branch of professional competitions that allow drivers to earn real money.
 This not only allows for drivers to get rewarded for their skills, but it can also lead to sim racers making the leap to real racing too.
-But, how much do professional sim racers make?
+But you may be wondering just how much professional sim racers make.

-Sim racers can make anywhere from a few thousand dollars per year to hundreds of thousands, but their salary depends on a variety of factors such as:
+Professional sim racers can make anywhere from a few thousand dollars per year to $100,000+, but their salary depends on a variety of factors such as:

 - The game they play

 - Whether they stream their racing or not

 All of these factors combine to give a scaled salary for the racer, and we will look at them in more detail below.
 There are other factors to consider, and it is important to consider all of them to gauge how much sim racers can realistically earn.
 But first, what makes a sim racer a professional?

 What Is A Professional Sim Racer?